Table of Contents

 Is borrowing from your 401(k) a good idea?

-The world has turned upside down from just a month ago.
+The world has turned upside down from just six months ago.
 The COVID-19 world health crisis has led world leaders to order their countries into some degree of self-isolation.

 We’ve gone from being socially and professionally active in our communities to withdrawing into our homes and keeping our distance from anyone not in our immediate families.

 You might be in a similar position, as you figure out how you’re going to weather this storm.
-So, I thought I’d share the benefits that a 401k loan can provide, and also the disadvantages that come with it.
+If you’re wondering if it’s a good idea to borrow from your 401(k), keep reading to learn:

 The repayment term is usually 5 years, and can be structured weekly, monthly, or quarterly.